 California has a number of labor and employment laws and regulations in place that far exceed the standards mandated at the federal level, and it is imperative that California employees understand their employment rights under these laws.
 For example, in addition to protected leaves established under federal law, eligible employees in California have the right to take time off work for pregnancy-related disabilities, to donate an organ or bone marrow, to attend to sick relatives, to serve in the military, or to deal with certain other family and medical or personal matters.
 California leave laws also protect employees from unlawful discrimination, harassment or retaliation as a result of requesting or taking protected leave.
-If your employer has retaliated against you because you requested or took a leave of absence, contact our skilled California employment law attorney at Davtyan PLC today to discuss your legal options.
+If your employer has retaliated against you because you requested or took a leave of absence, contact our skilled California employment law attorney at Davtyan Law Firm today to discuss your legal options.

 Types of Protected Leave in CA

 Employees have certain personal needs that must be considered by employers, and California leave laws were developed with these various needs in mind.
 Not only does the state of California have some of the most generous leave laws in the country, it also has one of the longest lists of leave laws, making California employees some of the most protected employees in the nation in terms of taking protected time off work.
 The following are some of the protected leaves of absence available to eligible California employees under state and federal laws:

 - California Family Rights Act (CFRA)

 - Pregnancy Disability Leave

 - Victims of Domestic Abuse, Sexual Assault and Stalking Leave

 - Crime Victims Leave